pedromelobitencourt/Learning-Notebooks/IBM Data Science/module2/part1.md

 ### Evaluating Mining Results

 * Formal evaluation could include testing the predictive capabilities of the models on observed data to see how effective and efficient the algorithms have been in reproducing data

+* You share yor results with stakeholders

+This entire process should be conducted iteratively as your results from this iteration will inform further data mining efforts

+## Glossary

+* **Analytics**: The process of examining data to draw conclusions and make informed decisions is a fundamental aspect of data science

+* **Big Data**: Vast amount of structured, semi-structured and unstructured data are characterized by its volume, velocity, veracity, variety and value

+* **Big Data Cluster**: A distributed computing environment comprising thousands or tens of thousands of interconnected computers that collectively store and process large data sets

+* **Broad Network Access**: The ability to access cloud resources via standard mechanisms and platforms (such as mobile devices, laptops and workstations over networks)

+* **Cloud Computing**: The delivery of on-demand computing resources over the Internet on a pay-for-use basis

+* **Cloud Deployment Models**: Categories that indicate where cloud infrastructure resides, who manages it and how cloud resources and services are made available to users

+# Deep Learning and Machine Learning

+### Big Data

+The terms refers to data sets that are so massive, so quickly built and so varied that they defy traditional analysis methods, such as you might perform with a relational database

+### Data Mining

+It refers to the process of automatically searching and analyzing data, discovering previously unrevealed patterns

+It involves preprocessing the data to prepare it and transforming it into an appropriate format

+Once this is done, insights and patterns are extracted using various tools and techniques, ranging from **Data Visualization**, **Machine Learning** and **Statistical Models**

+### Machine Learning

+Machine Learning is a subset of AI that uses computer algorithms to analyze data and make intelligent decisions based on what it has learned, without being explicitly programmed

+Machine Learning algorithms are trained with large sets of data and they learn from examples

+It enables machines to solve problems on their own and make accurate predictions

+### Deep Learning

+Deep Learning is a specialized subset of Machine Learning that uses layered neural networks to simulate human decision-making

+Deep Learning algorithms can label and categorize information and identify patterns

+### Neural Networks

+It takes inspiration from biological neural networks, although they work quite a bit differently

+A Neural Network is collection of small computing units called *neurons*, that take incoming data and learn to make decisions over time

+### Artificial Intellingence and Data Science

+Data Science is the process and method for extracting knowledge and insights from large volumes of data.
+It involves mathematics, statistical analysis, machine learning and more

+Data Science can use many of the AI techniques to derive insight from data (it can use Machine Learning and Deep Learning for example)

+## Generative AI and Data Science

+**Generative AI** is a subset of AI that focuses on producing new data rather than just analyzing existing data

+It allows computers to create content, such as: images, music, language, code, mimicking creations by people

+### How does Generative AI work?

+Deep Learning models like *Generative Adversarial Networks* (GANs) and *Variational Auto-encoders* (VAEs) are at the foundation of this technique

+These models create new instances that replicate the underlying distribution of the original data by learning patterns from enormous volumes of data

+Some applications are:

+* Natural Language Processing like OpeanAI's GPT-3

+* In healthcare, Generative AI can synthesize medical images, aiding in the training of medical professionals

+* Generative AI can create unique and visually artworks

+* Generate realistic environments, characters

+**But how does data scientists use Generative AI?**

+**Synthetic Data**

+Building data models takes a lot of data and sometimes data sets may not have enough data to build a model

+Consequently, interest in **synthetic data** as a tool for analysis and model creation has increased due to recent developments in generative AI, since Data scientists can augment their data sets using generative AI to create synthetic data

+Synthetic data is created with similar properties as the real data, such as its distribution, clustering and many other factors the AI learned about

+**Code Automation**:

+Data scientists, researches and analysts frequently don't have enough time to conceive, develop and evaluate a small number of hypotheses, leaving many other possibilities untested.
+Then, with Generative AI, data scientists can leverage generative AI to generate and test software code for construction analytical models

+With code automation, the data scientists can focus on higher-level tasks such as identifying and clarifying the problem the models intend to solve and evaluating hypotheses from a wider range of data sources

+**Uncover Insights**

+Generative AI can generate accurate business insights and comprehensive reports, making it possible to update these insights as the data evolves (automate updates)

+It can autonomously explore data to uncover hidden patterns and insights that might go unnoticed

+## Neural Networks and Deep Learning

+Neural Networks attempt to mimic the neurons and how our brain actually functions

+A Neural Network would have some inputs that would come in.
+These inputs would be fed into different processing nodes.
+These nodes would do some transformation on them and aggregate them and they could go to another level of nodes and so on...

+Finally an output would come out

+Before, in the 90s, people did not use neural networks so much, because it was computationally very expensive

+All of sudden, everything's changed when **Deep Learning** appeared

+Deep Learning is Neural Network in steroids.
+Humor aside, Deep Learning is Neural Network with multiple layers.
+It requires a lot of computer power to solve those layers

+Now, computers require GPU (Graphic Processing Unit) to use Deep Learning as long as there are a lot of algebra and linear algebra calculations involved in

+Deep Learning algorithms become more efficient as the amount of data increases in volume, unlike other machine learning algorithms which tend to plateau

+### Deep Learning Applications

+* Speech Recognition

+* People Recognition

+* Classifying images

+### Machine Learning Applications

+* Recommender Systems

+* Classifications

+* Cluster Analysis

+* Predictive Analytics

+* Fraud Detection

+## Regression

+It identifies correlation between inputs and outputs

+In medical science, regression models are being used to develop more effective medicines, improve the methods for operations and optimize resources for small and large hospitals

+We can use regression to predict house prices depending on a lot of features.
+We could conclude the following:

+* **Size of Homes**: The regression analysis confirmed that larger homes sell for more than smaller homes.
+This correlation was quantified, showing the magnitude of the price increase associated with additional square footage

+* **Additional Features**: The study found that an additional bathroom contributes more to the price of a house than an additional bedroom.
+The marginal increase in housing prices was higher for an additional bathroom, highlighting the specific value-added by this feature

+* **Proximity to Transport Infrastructure**:
+    * **subways**: Homes located closer to subway stations sold for higher prices compared to those farther away.
+Proximity to subways was positively correlated with housing prices

+    * **highways/freeways**: In contrast, homes near highways or freeways sold for less than those located farther from such infrastructure.
+The negative impact on housing prices was quantified in the analysis

+* **Proximity to Shopping Centers**: The impact of proximity to large shopping centers on housing prices was found to be nonlinear
+    * Houses very close (less than 2.5 km) to shopping centers sold for less than those located farther away.

+    * Houses located within a moderate distance (between 2.5 km and 5 km) from shopping centers sold for more than those farther away, indicating an optimal distance range for positive impact on housing prices

+* **Distance from Downtown**: Housing values in Toronto were found to decline with increasing distance from the downtown area.
+The regression analysis quantified this decline, providing precise measurements of the impact of distance from the city center on property values

+### Glossary

+* **Bayesian Analysis**: A statistical technique that uses Bayes' theorem to update probabilities based on new evidence

+* **Business Insights**: Accurate insights and reports generated by generative AI.
+It can be updated as data evolves, enhancing decision-making and uncovering hidden patterns

+* **Cluster Analysis**: The process of grouping similar data points together based on certain features or attributes

+* **Market Basket Analysis**: Analyzing which goods tend to be bought together.
+It's often used for marketing insights

+* **Predictive Analytics**: Using machine learning techniques to predict future outcomes or events